steffen74/GPT-2/README.md

 We used 148 open source papers with a focus on climate change from the EconStor database for fine-tuning the GPT-2 (including those used for validation) and five abstracts from papers on climate change that were not included in this database and served as test data.
 #### Method
 We compared three different models:
-- a GPT-2 fine-tuned only with the abatracts of the papers
+- a GPT-2 (small model with 117M parameters) fine-tuned only with the abatracts of the papers
-- a GPT-2 fine-tuned with the full texts of the papers (with title page and bibliography excluded)
+- a GPT-2 (small model with 117M parameters) fine-tuned with the full texts of the papers (with title page and bibliography excluded)
-- an untrained GPT-3
+- an untrained GPT-3 (ada model by openAI)

 Further, we compared two different prompt approaches for each model:
 - a one-ohot approach, with only one example abstract and TL;DR provided